Science and Sourdough

 The Starter

 You can get starter commercially, or online , or from a friend.
-Or, if you like to experience it all, you can make your own.
+Or, if you want to have the whole experience, you can make your own.
 Sourdough starter contains yeast and lactobacilli.
-The yeast (species Saccharomyces cerevisiae) causes most of the rise; the bacteria provide the acid, and aromatics, that characterize a sourdough.
-The yeast probably comes from the flour used to make the starter.
-Some variations are known; it is said that in San Francisco, there’s a substrain of yeast called Candida Milleri that makes sourdough extra tasty.
+The yeast causes most of the rise; the bacteria provide the acid, and aromatics, that characterize a sourdough.
+The yeast possibly comes from the flour originally used to make the starter, or, I think more likely, from the air.
+Some variation in sourdough yeast is known; it is said that in San Francisco, there’s a substrain of yeast called Candida Milleri that makes sourdough extra tasty.
 This may in fact be the principal yeast in most sourdoughs.
 I don’t know.

 In San Francisco, there are unique bacteria called Lactobacillus sanfranciscensis in at least some of the sourdoughs.
-I don’t know what it is in other places, but variation in the lactobacilli is probably responsible for the difference in sourdough made with different starters and in different places.
+I don’t know what the lactobacilli are in other places, but variation in these bacteria is probably responsible for the difference in sourdough made with different starters and in different places.

 The basic science of sourdough is nicely described in Discover magazine, at: